yinlinzeng/blog/gatsby-blog/content/blog/How to develop healthy eating habits/index.md

 ---
 title: How to develop healthy eating habits?

 date: "2020-06-06 19:23:08"

 description: "健康饮食习惯"

-tags: ["english","article","translation"]
+tags: ["english", "article", "translation"]
 ---

 ## 原文

 ​ Good health is just a matter of taking a new approach to eating and making simple changes.You will need cooking **facilities**, a shopping list,healthy foods,breakfast,healthy **snacks**,and water.Optional: books and internet access.

 ​ Step1.Cook and prepare your own meals as often as you can.This will help you avoid eating processed and fast foods,which are higher in **sodium** and fat.Healthy,low-fat **recipes** and guidance are available in bookstores and on the internet.

 ​ Step2.Plan healthy meals and make a shopping list.Fill your cart with lots of fresh fruits and vegetables,**whole-grain** foods,and **lean** meats.

 ​ Step3.Read **nutrition** labels.Pay attention to **saturated** fat,**sodium**,and sugar.The higher their numbers,the unhealthier they are .

 ​ Step4.Eat breakfast every day.
 Breakfast helps to **rev** up your **metabolism**.Make it a habit to eat something within the first hour after you wake up.

 ​ Step5.Try to eat small meals every three to four hours.Aim for three small ,balanced meals and two snacks.

 ​ Step6.Drink plenty of water every day.Water **hydrates** the body and aids the digestive system.And it's calorie-free!

 ​ Step7.Feel the difference in your body -- more energy and **stamina**--as well as sharper thinking as you feed your body healthy foods.

 ​ Did you know a study found that more than 16 percent of U.S. children and teens are **obese**?

 ## 翻译